stanleyclaudius/online-shop/README.md

 5. After above step is done, then you can use GMAIL service already for this project.

 ## Project purpose
 This project is created for **Educational Purpose**, but if you want to deploy this project as your online shop, it can, but i recommend using google API for sending mail rather than google SMTP, because google API is more safer than using SMTP for deploying website.
 You can use **Mailtrap** for your mail service too, but it's fake email service, so it's not send to real email.
-But it's personal choice what you wan to use, I personally recomment using **Mailtrap** for mor safer.
+But it's personal choice what you wan to use, I personally recommend using **Mailtrap** for safer purpose if you only want to use this project as educational purpose, if you want to use this project as your real shop website, then I recommend using **GMAIL API** for your project.

 ## Thank You
 Thanks for cloning this project, if you wish to add new feature or fixed some bug that you found, you can create a pull request for me in this project.
 Thanks for your time looking at this project.
 Stay Code Stay Awesome!